reshma-0014/Random-password-generator/README.md

 # Random-password-generator

-It generates password that will never be deleted.
+It generates strong and easy passwords.